lmken/Collection-Scorer/README.txt

 **

 This is an app that will take a Ethereum NFT contract address as input and return a score that reflects how consistent high amounts of liquidity are amongst unique holders.
-A multiplier is added for larger communities, as a larger community generally means a more active community.
+A multiplier is added for larger communities, as a larger community generally means a more active one.
 Effectively a market and community research tool, this app can be used to discover Ethereum-based NFT collections with the most well-resourced NFT collectors.
 The application uses JavaScript on the client-side and Python with Flask on the server-side to accomplish this task.